 Miss Nelson’s class is the worst behaved in the whole school.
-Spitballs flying across the room, paper airplanes sailing every which way and uncontrollable children send the gentle, long-suffering teacher, Miss Nelson, over the edge.
-But the students of Room 207 are in for a surprise when Miss Nelson turns up missing and is replaced by Viola Swamp, a scary substitute teacher who assigns homework from hell and wields her ruler like a sword!
-In desperation, the students set out to find their beloved Miss Nelson … but will they ever get her back?
-Lessons of appreciation and respect.
+Spitballs flying across the room, paper airplanes sailing every which way and uncontrollable children send gentle, long-suffering Miss Nelson over the edge.
+But the students of Room 207 are in for a surprise when Miss Nelson goes missing and is replaced by Viola Swamp, a no-nonsense substitute who assigns piles of homework!
+The students learn lessons of appreciation and respect as they set out to find their beloved Miss Nelson … but will they ever get her back?

 It is the end of the morning assembly at Horace B. Smedley Elementary School, and four students (Adam, Allison, Cheryl, and Gregory) are singing the school Alma Mater (“Alma Mater”).
 The janitor, Pop Hanson, explains that these students, in Miss Nelson’s class, are complete nightmares.
 We now see them in action in their classroom.
 Instead of calmly listening to the story of Pinocchio, they are disruptive, rude, and completely disrespectful to their teacher.
 Miss Nelson complains about her lack of control (“The Worst Kids Of All”) and concludes that something must be done about this situation.

 It is the next day.
 Mr. Blandsworth, the principal, enters and laments his life (“Carried Away”) and then explains that Miss Nelson will not be in today.
 Instead, the students meet Miss Viola Swamp- at first a shadow at the door- and then a very real, very terrifying substitute teacher.
 She demands respect and explains the consequences of disobedience in class (“The Swamp Song”).
 Swamp begins the lesson, and the children are suddenly attentive and responsive.